Null-Root/Metacrafters-ETH-AVAX-Project_1/README.md

-# Project
+# Basic Calculator Project
-This is a smart contract that represents a basic calculator
+This is a smart contract that represents a basic calculator that can perform the basic operations

 ## Description
 This smart contract provides a basic implementation of a calculator with an add, subtract, multiply, and divide as the common operators.
 Lastly, since this calculator contains some sort of "memory" which is the pastResult variable, it contains a function to clear the past results.